tersesystems/ocaps/site/src/main/paradox/guide/creation.md

 trait ItemRepository {
   def name: String  // okay for anyone to access this!

-  private[???] def deleter: Deleter // only accessible to authorized objects!
+  private[???] def deleter: Deleter // only accessible to authorized objects, if we knew what ??? was }
-}
 ```